 Separate provisions of federal campaign finance law prohibit corporations, including nonprofits, from making political contributions to federal candidates.
 A hospital must distinguish between those prohibited political activities and permissible political activities when elected officials and candidates visit the hospital.

-Note that this brief is intended as a reference guide and does not constitute legal advice or address all applicable authority and guidance on interacting with administration officials.
+Note: this brief is intended as a reference guide and does not constitute legal advice or address all applicable authority and guidance on interacting with administration officials.
 You should consult the relevant laws, rules and standards of conduct—or engage legal counsel and/or compliance personnel—should you have any questions about an elected official's visit to a hospital.

 Appearances by Current Officeholders